ictinnovations/ictfax/README.md

 Introduction
 ============
 ICTFAX is an open source multi-user Fax server software solution.
 ICTFAX features both inbound as well as outbound faxing solutions using T.38 protocol as well as G.711 passt hrough.
-ICTFAX is developed over reknown open source __Freeswitch__, __ICTCore__ communications frameowrk and Php based Angular framework.
+ICTFAX is developed over reknown open source __Freeswitch__, __ICTCore__ communications frameowrk[ictcore] and Php based Angular framework.
 It support both inbound and outbound faxing.

 ICTFAX can be used in following faxing scenarios